PrefectHQ/prefect/docs/tutorial/work-pools.md

 # Work Pools

-!!! note "Prefect Cloud"
-    This tutorial uses Prefect Cloud to deploy flows to work pools.
-    Managed execution and push work pools are available in [Prefect Cloud](https://www.prefect.io/cloud) only.
-    If you are not using Prefect Cloud, please learn about work pools below and then proceed to the [next tutorial](/tutorial/workers/) that uses worker-based work pools.

 ## Why work pools?

 Work pools are a bridge between the Prefect orchestration layer and infrastructure for flow runs that can be dynamically provisioned.